dharmit/dharmit.github.io/_posts/2015-06-14-docker-container-links-poc-django-postgres.md

 `requirements.txt` could be in the same directory as `manage.py`.

-Now that we have everything working on the host which has django and postgresql configured on it, we will move towards dockerizing the setup and link the containers running django and postgresql.
+Now that we have everything working on the host which has Django and PostgreSQL configured on it, we will move towards dockerizing the setup and link the containers running Django and PostgreSQL.

 Create a Dockerfile like below: